Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-sensor/identify.typ

 #nb_admonition(type: "note")[
   Unfortunately our team does not have any distance sensors, only optical sensors.
 Therefore, we will have to use an optical sensor.
 ]

+#nb_admonition(type: "note")[
+  We programmed pseudocode for the optical sensor in our #nb_entry_reference(date: datetime(year: 2024, month: 1, day: 12), type: "program", title: "Kicker #1"), so we don't have to spend time programming it now.
+]